wagtail/wagtail/docs/getting_started/tutorial.md

 ```

 In the preceding `blog_tag_index_page.html` template, you're calling the built-in `latest_revision_created_at` field on the `Page` model.
 It's handy to know this is always available.

-There is currently no "author" field in your `BlogPage` model, nor do you have a `Profile` model for authors.
-Feel free to try this as an exercise on your own.

 Clicking the tag button at the bottom of a blog post renders a page like this: